esp8266/arduino-esp8266fs-plugin/README.md

 - Make sure you use one of the supported versions of Arduino IDE and have ESP8266 core installed.
 - Download the tool archive from [releases page](https://github.com/esp8266/arduino-esp8266fs-plugin/releases/latest).
 - In your Arduino sketchbook directory, create tools directory if it doesn't exist yet.
-- Unpack the tool into tools directory (the path will look like `<home_dir>/Arduino/tools/ESP8266FS/tool/esp8266fs.jar)`.
+- Unpack the tool into tools directory (the path will look like `<home_dir>/Arduino/tools/ESP8266FS/tool/esp8266fs.jar)` *.
 - Restart Arduino IDE.

+* On the OS X create the tools directory in ~/Documents/Arduino/ and unpack the files there.

 ## Usage
 - Open a sketch (or create a new one and save it).